Are you an independent contractor or the only employee of a business you own? If so, you may want to learn about the Solo 401k.

 When an IRA buys real estate that is leveraged with mortgage financing, it creates Unrelated Debt Financed Income (UDFI).
 This means you're going to be paying a lot of money in taxes!

 How much is a lot you ask?
-The UBTI tax is approximately 40% for 2017!
+The UBTI tax is approximately 40% for 2017-2018!
+Learn more details about this whopping tax penalty from our previous UBTI breakdown.

 But, with a Solo 401k plan, you can use leverage without being subject to the UDFI rules and UBTI tax.
-This exemption provides significant tax advantages for using a Solo 401k Plan versus an IRA to purchase real estate.
+This exemption provides significant tax advantages for using a Solo 401k Plan over an IRA for real estate purchases.

 A Solo 401k plan can accept rollovers of funds from another retirement savings vehicle, such as an IRA, a SEP, or a previous employer's 401k plan.
 Which means you can directly rollover your IRA or qualified plan funds to your new 401k Plan for investment or loan purposes.